 Adapting to Changes in Nursing Education

-In Leadership and Nursing Care Management 7th Edition you will find selected examples of how leadership and management concepts can be used to challenge nurses’ critical thinking and clinical judgment, following the structure of the NCSBN’s Next Generation NCLEX® (NGN) initiative to revise the national nurse licensure exam.
-Instead of presenting clinical scenarios where the nurse may be asked to evaluate use of medications or other therapies, the NGN case studies in this edition use leadership and management situations to challenge thinking and judgment.
+In Leadership and Nursing Care Management 7th Edition, you will find selected examples of how leadership and management concepts can be used to challenge nurses’ critical thinking and clinical judgment, following the structure of the NCSBN’s Next Generation NCLEX® (NGN) initiative to revise the national nurse licensure exam.
+Instead of presenting clinical scenarios where the nurse may be asked to evaluate the use of medications or other therapies, the NGN case studies in this edition use leadership and management situations to challenge thinking and judgment.
 This highlights how nurses have a dual professional role: caregivers (clinical) and care coordinators (leadership and management).
 Both aspects need to be taught and learned for effectiveness.

 In addition, this updated book provides a foundation and roadmap for the American Association of Colleges of Nursing’s (AACN) 2021 The Essentials: Core Competencies for Professional Nursing Education educational framework for nurse preparation in 4-year colleges and universities.
-The new Essentials emphasizes systems-based practice in integrated healthcare systems and needed nurse care coordination.
-This text directly addresses The Essentials’ Domain #7: Systems-Based Practice and applies to related threads throughout the 10 domains that are needed for nurse education in the 21st century.
+The new Essentials emphasize systems-based practice in integrated healthcare systems and needed nurse care coordination.
+This text directly addresses The Essentials’ Domain #7: Systems-Based Practice and applies to related threads throughout the ten domains that are needed for nurse education in the 21st century.